230123-UTA-SH-Java-React-AWS/Team4Project1/Wk2/Readme.md

 * Ex: One pokemon has many abilities and one abilities can belong to many pokemons

 ## Normalization
-* Normalization is the process of efficiently organising data in a database. * * Eliminate redundant data ie to make sure that the same data is not stored twice
+* Normalization is the process of efficiently organising data in a database. **Eliminate redundant data is to make sure that the same data is not stored twice**
 * Ensure data dependencies make sense
-### First Normal Form: The first normal form (1NF
+### First Normal Form: The first normal form (1NF)
 * All the data in the tables are atomic.
 * Must have a primary key
 ### Second Normal Form: Second normal form (2NF)